bclous/SwiftUIKitUI/README.md

 /*
-    Of course, we don't always want to pin a child view to its parent.
     Let's layout another view to the right of the one above, and extend it to the right edge, maintaining the same padding and 40pt height.
-    We do this by making use of the optional anchor parameter.
 */

 otherChildView.attachToParent(parentView)